kbmacneal/church_of_the_emperor_as_messiah/emperor_core/wwwroot/Documents/Synthetic_Decree.md

 ## Whereas

-The Most Holy Council of Exarchs, having determined that the synthetic menace will, if unabated, constitute a known and present threat to the stability of the Empire, having plotted and subverted the Empire through nefarious means,
+The Most Holy Council of Exarchs, having determined that the synthetic menace will, if unabated, constitute a known and present threat to the stability of the Empire, subverting the Empire through nefarious means,

 ## Whereas